linebender/xilem/masonry/src/doc/02_implementing_widget.md

 }
 ```

-Our size is static, and doesn't depend on size constraints passed by our parent or context information like "the widget is currenlty hovered", so it can be written as a one-liner.
+Our size is static, and doesn't depend on size constraints passed by our parent or context information like "the widget is currently hovered", so it can be written as a one-liner.

 Next we write our render methods: